 Assistant Director, The Smith Fund

-Class Management: Working with the Smith Fund Director, craft strategic plans tailored for assigned classes based on data analysis and proven tactics designed to maximize revenue and consistent annual donor participation.
-Work with assigned volunteers to achieve the specified goals for the class, for The Smith Fund, and for other Advancement initiatives.
-Develop and implement fund-raising strategies that include solicitation plans for special gift prospects in these classes.
+Young Alumnae and Student Engagement and Philanthropy: With the Smith Fund Director, craft strategic plans tailored for a group of young alumnae classes, based on data analysis, proven tactics, and new innovations designed to maximize revenue and donor participation.
+Work with assigned volunteers to achieve the specified goals for each class, for the Smith Fund overall, and for other Development initiatives.
+Develop and implement fund raising strategies that include solicitation plans for special gift prospects in these classes.
 Establish goals and priorities so that a broad constituency responds.
-Strengthen volunteer teams through training, management, and consistent communication.
-In conjunction with overall Smith Fund efforts, develop communications materials for volunteers, donors, and prospects that convey the goals and priorities of the college.
-Provide summaries and recommendations on class progress.
+Strengthen volunteer teams through training, management and consistent communication.
+In conjunction with overall Smith Fund efforts, develop communication materials for volunteers, donors, and prospects that convey the goals and priorities of the college.
+Provide summaries and recommendations based on class progress.
 Hire, train and supervise student office assistants.
 Oversee a student internship program for students interested in the fundraising field.
 Organize the Senior Campaign, the annual effort from the senior class, including management of student volunteers and event planning.
 Serve as liaison to Office of Alumnae Relations in regards to student philanthropy educational programming.
 Contribute to overall Smith Fund discussions affecting annual giving priorities and strategies.
 Assign work and provide guidance to the (limited term) Program Assistant assigned to support these efforts.

-Education/Experience: Bachelor's degree plus 2 to 4 years of relevant experience and/or the equivalent combination of education and experience, preferably in a college environment with a clear record of accomplishment and strong measurable results.
-Experience in higher education preferred.
+Education/Experience: Bachelor's degree plus 2 to 4 years of relevant experience and/or the equivalent combination of education and experience preferably in a college environment with a clear record of accomplishment and strong measurable results.
+Experience working directly on a calling program.

 Smith College is an EO/AA/Vet/Disability Employer